 How To Make Fun Solar Eclipse Cookies with Video

-What are you doing August 21, 2017?
-Are you going to watch the solar eclipse live or on tv?
+What are you doing on August 21, 2017?
+Are you going to watch the solar eclipse live or on TV?
 I’m hoping I can see it live, but it won’t be a total eclipse for us.
 We are in the “line,” but off to the side a little.
 I don’t know about you, but I think this is very exciting.
 If you don’t live in a place where you can see it, you can still enjoy it with a set of Solar Eclipse Cookies.
 And you don’t have to wait years to see or eat them!

 In a little town close to me they are going to have a Hot Air Balloon Festival.
-How cool would that be watching a solar eclipse from a hot air balloon?
+How cool would that be to watch a solar eclipse from a hot air balloon?
 I don’t know if they will be in the balloon when it happens, but that would be cool..and terrifying. lol

 Anyway, on to the solar eclipse cookies!